 - The process of sealing using heat induction involves the application of a current to the multi-laminate liner inside the plastic closure.

 - The coiled conductor emits an “eddy” current (electromagnetic current) once the induction sealing machine is turned on.
 This eddy current disperses into the layer of aluminum foil which results in an electric resistance heating effect.

 - When the foil is heated, the layer of wax melts and is absorbed by the pulpboard layer.
 This process releases the foil layer from the pulpboard.

 - Next, the polymer layer melts and hermetically seals the aluminum foil layer to the container’s lip.
+The thermoplastic polymer layer melts and hermetically seals the aluminum foil layer to the container’s lip.
 On the other hand, the pulpboard layer stays on the closure’s inner side.

 You can obtain high speeds using heat induction sealing making them suitable for high production requirements.